MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 In this task, you will force a sync between Adatum’s on-premises Active Directory and Microsoft Entra ID (formerly Azure AD) instead of waiting 30 minutes for Azure AD Connect (Microsoft Entra Connect Sync) to synchronize the identity objects.
 You must use PowerShell to perform a forced synchronization.

-**IMPORTANT - PowerShell notice:** The prior lab exercise provided a disclaimer indicating why the tasks in that exercise used the MSOnline module rather than Microsoft Graph PowerShell.
-While Microsoft is in the process of replacing the two older PowerShell modules, MSOnline and Azure Active Directory (Azure AD) PowerShell, with Microsoft Graph PowerShell, there is some functionality in the older modules that has not yet been incorporated into Microsoft Graph PowerShell.
-The commands in the prior exercise and the command used in this task fall into that category.
-The prior exercise connected to the MSOnline module, which is also used in this task per the Start-ADSyncSyncCycle command.

 1. On LON-DC1, if the **Windows PowerShell** application is still open from the prior exercise, then **you MUST close it now**.  <br/>

 	‎**WARNING:** The reason for this step is that if Windows PowerShell was opened BEFORE the Azure AD Connect setup, the cmdlet **Start-ADSyncSyncCycle** that is used in step 3 will not be available and you will receive an error indicating that the cmdlet is not recognized when you attempt to run it.
 Therefore, it’s recommended that at this step, you close Windows PowerShell if it’s open.